ronaldsuwandi/nem12-processor/README.md

 ## Architecture
-The application is implemented using single producer and multiple consumers approach with LinkedBlockingQueue act as the queue in between
+The application is implemented using single producer and multiple consumers approach with LinkedBlockingQueue act as the queue in between.
+File is read using BufferedStream approach so that it is memory efficient and no need to load the full file in memory

 1. When application starts, it first obtain config and setup database connection pool
 2. It then perform 2-pass file loading while maintaining file lock.
 Where the